praveek/launch.en/help/extension-reference/web/core-extension/overview.md

 1. Click Open Editor.
 1. Edit the code, then click Save.

-When JavaScript is selected as the language, a variable named `event` will automatically be available that you may reference from within your custom code.
+When JavaScript is selected as the language, a variable named `event` will automatically be available, which you can reference from within your custom code.
 The `event` object will contain useful information about the event that triggered the rule.
 The easiest way to determine what event data is available is to log `event` to the console from within your custom code:

 ```javascipt
 console.log(event);
 ```

 Run the rule in a browser and inspect the logged event object in the browser's console.
-Once you understand what information is available, you can use it for programmitic decisioning within your custom code, send a piece of the `event` object to a server, etc.
+After you understand what information is available, you can use it for programmatic decisioning within your custom code, send a piece of the `event` object to a server, and so on.

 ### Custom Code action processing